 That’s where a personal care assistant can come in.
 Also known as personal aides, these trained in-home caregivers can help with a range of activities of daily living and chores, not to mention companionship.

 Many family caregivers of aging adults enlist personal care assistants to solve problems in their home care situations.
 For instance, a small woman caring for her spouse may hire a strong aide who can help move her spouse from bed to a chair.
 A son concerned about privacy might hire a personal care assistant to bathe his mother.

 The added assistance often enables the aging adult to remain at home rather than moving to a facility.
 And for caregivers, hiring this help can provide a much needed break as well as peace of mind, especially if the personal care assistant provides regular services and is familiar to the person receiving care.

-Personal Care Assistants
+Services Provided by Personal Care Assistants

-In addition to providing companion care, personal care assistants can help with the following:
+Personal care assistants can help with the following:

-Grooming, including bathing and dressing
+Grooming & hygiene, including bathing and dressing

-They can't provide medical services, such as diabetes care, but can help administer prescribed medications and -- if they have the proper training -- can help move those with mobility limitations.
+It’s important to note that personal care assistants do not provide medical services, such as diabetes care, but can help administer prescribed medications and -- if they have the proper training -- can help move those with mobility limitations.